RECURRENCE PLOTS AND CROSS RECURRENCE PLOTS

 International symposium on recurrence plots

+In 2005, a first international recurrence plot workshop was organised in Potsdam (Germany).
+It was a very successful event and most participants aggreed that a further workshop should be organised.
 In 2007 we had have the anniversary of 20 years since the introduction of recurrence plots by Eckmann in 1987.
 In its honour, a second recurrence plot workshop was held at the Centro per lo Studio dei Sistemi Complessi in Siena (Italy), at September 10-12, 2007.
+The success of these two workshops motivated to organise an international symposium on recurrence plots biyearly:

 The objective of the symposium is to exchange the knowledge of scientists working in the disciplines of time series analysis using recurrences.
 Significant progress has been made in the areas of data analysis by means of recurrences.
 Recurrence Plots (RPs) have been shown to be a very robust tool for the analysis of time series, and can cope with large amounts of noise and even nonstationarity.
 RPs have found applications in fields such as physiology (EEG, ECG), astrophysics, geophysics, meteorology, genetics and finance.
 Theoretical results show how closely RPs are linked to dynamical invariants like entropies and dimensions.
 It can be shown that the dynamics of a system can be captured in a recurrence plot and that it is possible to perform a synchronisation analysis by RPs.
 These practical and theoretical aspects are discussed during the symposium.
 Moreover, potential applications of RP-based methods for spatio-temporal data, image analysis, statistical tests etc. can be introduced.